valory-xyz/docs/docs/protocol/tokenomics.md

 ## Incentivizing bonders

-The Autonolas Tokenomics bonding mechanism allows investors with enabled Uniswap V2 LP-pair assets to deposit them via the Autonolas depository smart contract and receive OLAS tokens at a discount relative to the price quoted on the relevant DEX after a vesting time.
+The Autonolas Tokenomics bonding mechanism allows users with enabled Uniswap V2 LP-pair assets to deposit them via the Autonolas depository smart contract and receive OLAS tokens at a discount relative to the price quoted on the relevant DEX after a vesting time.
 The interest rate on purchased bonds and the discount factor can be adjusted to incentivize or discourage bond demand.
-The protocol currently incentivizes bonding when there is a large potential output of code production in the ecosystem, and a production function is used to measure potential code production during one epoch to establish the interest rate and discount factor.
+The protocol currently incentivizes bonding when there is a large potential output of code production in the ecosystem and a production function is used to measure potential code production during one epoch to establish the interest rate and discount factor.

 ## Interacting with the protocol tokenomics